 Two one-time gates apply before your first payment:

 - Payment method: a verified bank account in your name, matching your AdSense profile country.
+AdSense confirms it with two micro-deposits under $1 that land in 2 to 3 business days, which you enter back to finish verification.

 Pro Tip: The $100 threshold is per AdSense account, not per channel.
 If you run several channels under one AdSense account, their earnings combine toward the same $100, so you reach payout faster than people expect.
+Running a portfolio of channels this way is a common structure once one channel is proven.

 How Much Does YouTube AdSense Pay?